We Tested 10 Models, This Weather Station Is Solar Powered and Easy to Use Making It Our Top Pick

 • Weather conditions monitored: Wind speed and direction, temperature, rainfall, barometric pressure, humidity

-• Features a large and easy-to-read display for convenient weather monitoring
+• Large and easy-to-read display

-• Measures rainfall, providing comprehensive and accurate precipitation data
+• Provides comprehensive and accurate precipitation data

 After inserting batteries in both the sensor array and the display console (eight AA batteries total, although an optional AC plug is included), we tested the Bluetooth range of the AcuRite Iris by having one person hold the array and walk away while the other person monitored the display.
-At just over 120 feet, the console stopped receiving a signal—hardly the 330 feet advertised but still a decent range.
+At just over 120 feet, the console stopped receiving a signal—hardly the 330 feet advertised, but still a decent range.

 We then mounted the AcuRite Iris and leveled it using the handy bubble level on the top.
 After orienting the array to true north using a surveying compass, we compared temperature, humidity, wind speed, and wind direction data to that of the nearby official weather station, and the results were good.